Japanese Communist Party: Affiliated organizations

-The Choir of JCP-fans (JCPファン雑唱団, JCP-fan zassyōdan) is a musical group which supports the JCP.
-Its repertory and artistic activity are strongly linked to The Singing Voice of Japan (日本のうたごえ, Nihon no utagoe) / うたごえ運動 Utagoe-undō), a musical movement of Japanese working class that dates back to 1948, when the Choir of the Communist Youth League of Japan (日本青年共産同盟中央合唱団, Nihon-seinen-kyōsan-dōmei Chuō-gassyōdan) was established.
+The Choir of JCP-fans (JCP-fan zasshōdan) is a musical group which supports the JCP.
+Its repertory and artistic activity are strongly linked to The Singing Voice of Japan (Nihon no utagoe / Utagoe-undō), a musical movement of Japanese working class that dates back to 1948, when the Choir of the Communist Youth League of Japan (Nihon-seinen-kyōsan-dōmei Chuō-gasshōdan) was established.
 The group was founded in Kyoto in 2011 and is directed by Tadao Yamamoto, a composer, accordionist, choir director, and ordinary member of the National Council of The Singing Voice of Japan.
 In various cultural events organized by the party, the Choir of JCP-fans appears as an element among the joined choirs of the volunteer singers of The Singing Voice of Japan.
 As of 2016, the choir is the only organization of Japanese musicians specializing in political support and in the cultural activity of the party.
 Notable concerts and performances by the choir include: